LoyolaChicagoBooks/introcs-csharp/rst/ifelsechained.rst

 alternative in this situation, that avoids all this further
 indentation:
-Combine each ``else`` and following ``if`` onto the same line, and note that the ``if`` part after an else is just a *single* (possibly very complicated) statement, allowing some braces to be removed:
+Combine each ``else`` and following ``if`` onto the same line, and note that the ``if`` part after each else is just a *single* (possibly very complicated) statement.
+This allows the elimination of some of the braces:

 .. literalinclude:: ../examples/grade1.cs
    :start-after: chunk